real-logic/simple-binary-encoding/README.md

     $ ./gradlew generateGolangCodecs

-For convenience on Linux, a gnu Makefile is provided that runs some tests and containes some examples
+For convenience on Linux, a gnu Makefile is provided that runs some tests and contains some examples

     $ cd gocode
     # make # test, examples, bench